-Only for $p = \infty$ and continuous f it is known how to solve (P_N) in closed form.
-The unique solution is given by the AAK theory, that allows one to express g_N in terms of the singular vectors of the Hankel operator with symbol f.
-The continuity of g_N as a function of f only holds for stronger norms than uniform [82].
+Only for $p=\infty$ and continuous f it is known how to solve (P_N) in closed form.
+The unique solution is given by AAK theory (named after Adamjan, Arov and Krein), that connects the spectral decomposition of Hankel operators with best approximation in Hankel norm [78].
+This theory allows one to express g_N in terms of the singular vectors of the Hankel operator with symbol f.
+The continuity of g_N as a function of f only holds for stronger norms than uniform.

 The case p=2 is of special importance.
 In particular when $f\in \overline{H}^2$, the Hardy space of exponent 2 of the complement of D in the complex plane (by definition, h(z) belongs to \overline{H}^p if, and only if h(1/z) belongs to H^p), then (P_N) reduces to rational approximation.
-Moreover, it turns out that the associated solution $g_N \in R_N$ has no pole outside D, hence it is a stable rational approximant to f.
+Moreover, it turns out that the associated solution $g_N\in R_N$ has no pole outside D, hence it is a stable rational approximant to f.
 However, in contrast with the situation when $p=\infty$, this approximant may not be unique.

-The former Miaou project (predecessor of Apics) has designed an adapted steepest-descent algorithm for the case p=2 whose convergence to a local minimum is guaranteed; it seems today the only procedure meeting this property.
-Roughly speaking, it is a gradient algorithm that proceeds recursively with respect to the order N of the approximant, in a compact region of the parameter space [47].
-Although it has proved rather effective in all applications carried out so far (see sections 4.1, 4.2), it is not known whether the absolute minimum can always be obtained by choosing initial conditions corresponding to critical points of lower degree (as done by the Endymion software section 5.5 and RARL2 software, section 5.2).
+The former Miaou project (predecessor of Apics) has designed an adapted steepest-descent algorithm for the case p=2 whose convergence to a local minimum is guaranteed; until now it seems to be the only procedure meeting this property.
+Roughly speaking, it is a gradient algorithm that proceeds recursively with respect to the order N of the approximant, in a compact region of the parameter space [41].
+Although it has proved rather effective in all applications carried out so far (see sections 4.1, 4.2), it is not known whether the absolute minimum can always be obtained by choosing initial conditions corresponding to critical points of lower degree (as done by the Endymion software, section 5.5, and RARL2 software, section 5.2).

 In order to establish convergence results of the algorithm to the global minimum, Apics has undergone a long-haul study of the number and nature of critical points, in which tools from differential topology and operator theory team up with classical approximation theory.
-The main discovery is that the nature of the critical points (e.g. local minima, saddles...) depends on the decrease of the interpolation error to f as N increases [54].
+The main discovery is that the nature of the critical points (e.g., local minima, saddles...) depends on the decrease of the interpolation error to f as N increases [49].
 Based on this, sufficient conditions have been developed for a local minimum to be unique.
-This technique requires strong error estimates that are often difficult to obtain, and most of the time only hold for N large.
-Examples where uniqueness or asymptotic uniqueness has been proved this way include transfer functions of relaxation systems (i.e., Markov functions) [56], the exponential function, and meromorphic functions [8].
+These conditions are hard to use in practice because they require to establish strong estimates for the approximation error.
+Such estimates are often difficult to obtain for a given function, and are usually valid only for large N. Examples where uniqueness or asymptotic uniqueness has been proved this way include transfer functions of relaxation systems (i.e., Markov functions) [51], the exponential function, and meromorphic functions [11].
 The case where f is the Cauchy integral on a hyperbolic geodesic arc of a Dini-continuous function which does not vanish "too much" has been recently answered in the positive.
-An analog to AAK theory has been carried out for $2 \le p < \infty$ [9].
-Although not computationally as powerful, it has better continuity properties and stresses a continuous link between rational approximation in H^2 and meromorphic approximation in the uniform norm, allowing one to use, in either context, techniques available from the other.
+An analog to AAK theory has been carried out for $2 \le p < \infty$ [12].
+Although not computationally as powerful, it has better continuity properties and stresses a continuous link between rational approximation in H^2 and meromorphic approximation in the uniform norm, allowing one to use, in either context, techniques available from the other 1.